sk92129/retrofitsample/README.md

 # retrofitsample

-A new Flutter project based on the Retrofit tutorial
+There are two branches:
+main - initial work but has a runtime error fixes - is based on main and contains the fixes for the runtime error of fetching the data

 ## Getting Started